 It was a cold January day in Bucharest when we first decided to take our first trip to Asia and decided that the second part of April would have been the perfect timing for all of us, thus the next step was to decide on the location to explore.
 After a little bit of investigation, we finally chose Vietnam and thought the perfect trip would include both a big city and a tropical beach.
 And where else to go than on the beautiful island of Phu Quoc?
-Thus, off we went and here is my Phu Quoc Island Guide for you to get inspiration from!
+Thus, off we went, and here is my Phu Quoc Island Guide and the best Phu Quoc attractions for you to get inspiration from!

 Phu Quoc Island Guide